top of page

 Alexander Kellock Brown (11 February 1849 – 9 May 1922)

-Brown painted predominately Scottish landscapes and flowers.
-He travelled and painted with fellow artists as James Docharty and E. A. Walton.
-He became a full member of the Royal Scottish Academy in 1908 and was the co-founder of the Scottish Artist's Benevolent Association (and its President until 1922).
+He was elected a full member of the Royal Scottish Academy in 1908.
+Brown was the co-founder of the Scottish Artist's Benevolent Association, and was its President until 1922.
 He was also President of the Glasgow Art Club.
-He exhibited at RA, RSW, ARSA and RSA.

 References: